dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 Similarly to paging there are some things we need to consider depending on our future decisions:

 * If we are going to support multiple address spaces, we need to initialize a different VMM for every task, so all the initialization/allocation/free function should be aware of which is the VMM that needs to be updated.
 * In case we want to implement User and Supervisor support, a good idea is to have separate address space for the user processes/threads and the supervisor one.
-Usually the supervisor address space is in the higher half and , as in it starts at the lowest address of the higher half of the address space (in x86_64 and ricsv it is starting from: 0xFFFF800000000000)
+Usually the supervisor address space is in the higher half and the user space is in the lower half, as it starts at the lowest address of the higher half of the address space (in x86_64 and ricsv it is starting from: 0xFFFF800000000000)

 ## Heap Allocator